hnryjms/Expressive/README.md

 	$ DEBUG=expressive:* npm start
 	$ DEBUG=expressive:* nodemon

-You can then sign into the administration pages at `localhost:3000/admin`.
-Most unfinished areas of Expressive will give you a 404 error.
+Once you're running, just open <http://localhost:3000/> and follow the setup guide.
+You'll need to have a MongoDB instance running.
+Once you're in, you can sign into the administration pages at <http://localhost:3000/admin>. *Most unfinished areas of Expressive will give you a 404 error.*

 ## Extensions